def-codes/the-better-thing/packages/rstream-query-rdf/README.md

 blank node space is a factory for blank nodes that keeps track of what blank node identifiers have been used.

-Currently the package uses a provides a monotonic blank node space implementation and a registry of these.
+Currently the package uses and provides a monotonic blank node space implementation and a registry of these.

 ## Note